The Impact of Telehealth on Healthcare Staffing and Recruitment Strategies

 Licensing and Regulatory Challenges

 The practice of telehealth across different regions comes with licensing and regulatory complexities.
 Healthcare professionals are typically licensed to practice in specific states or countries, and telehealth services often cross these jurisdictional boundaries.
+For instance, as of 2023, 39 states, along with the District of Columbia and Guam, have joined the Interstate Medical Licensure Compact (IMLC), which streamlines the process for physicians to obtain licenses in multiple states, facilitating interstate telehealth practice.

 This discrepancy necessitates a nuanced approach to staffing, as practitioners must navigate varying state and international laws to provide telehealth services legally.
 These regulatory challenges require healthcare organizations to invest in comprehensive legal and administrative support to ensure compliance, significantly affecting staffing decisions and workflows.